Emei: An Account from a Sacred Place

 The printing box’s arm rose from its violence with the softness of a dancer.
 The old woman scanned the marked film with the glass plate’s lens, and her eyes set alight.
 The face of a middle-aged man flashed onto the screen, along with his sex, height, weight, age, hair color, eye color, date of birth, address, identification number, signature, and balance.

-“P. K. Seitz,” she whispered aloud with the whim of a mischievous child.
+“Thomas George,” she whispered aloud with the whim of a mischievous child.

 The old woman slowly pulled the transparent film from the printing box and held it up to the light above her.
 With one eye open, she examined the fine work of the machine, then slid the sticky sheet onto her right palm.